-Wild Turkey Trail is a 1.6 mile loop trail located near Lewisburg, TN that offers the chance to see wildlife and is good for all skill levels.
+Wild Turkey Trail is a 1.6 mile loop trail located near Lewisburg, Tennessee that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash